-This treasured family recipe for Classic Sugar Cookies has been passed down in my family for generations.
-My late Mom and I made and decorated them every year at Christmas, Valentine’s Day and Easter.
+This treasured family recipe for classic sugar cookies has been handed down through four generations.
+Each Christmas, Valentine’s Day and Easter, my late mum and I would roll up our sleeves, cut our favourite shapes and decorate a batch of cookies together.
+Of course, the cookies were never perfect, but they were full of that irresistible buttery-vanilla melt-in-your-mouth texture and we made some wonderful memories.
 When my son Alexander was old enough to start helping in the kitchen, I carried on the tradition.
 (Read on for more, or click the Jump To Recipe button above to go straight to the recipe.)

-I still remember the snowy day when Alexander and I made the cookies in the photograph below.
-My now thirty year old son was about seven at the time and he decorated them all by himself.
-The photo may be grainy and the cookies are far from perfect, but are super cute and they sure did taste good.
+I still remember the snowy day when my son Alexander and I made the cookies in the photograph below.
+He was about seven at the time.
+He decorated them all by himself.
+The photo may be grainy – it is over twenty years ago – but the cookies are super cute and they sure did taste good.
 It’s a lovely memory for us both.

 Perfect For Any Occasion